aig-upf/temporal-planning/README.md

 ### <a name="planner-compilation"></a>Planner Compilation

 Firstly, you have to either clone or download this repository.
-It is important to have the folder next to the `universal-pddl-parser` folder so that it can be properly referenced.
 To clone it, you can use the following command:

 ```
 git clone https://github.com/aig-upf/temporal-planning.git
 ```

+This repository references the `universal-pddl-parser` repository previously cloned and compiled.
+There are two ways for referencing that repository:

+1. You have the `universal-pddl-parser` and the `temporal-planning` repositories next to each other (i.e., in the same folder).
+1. You use the `PDDL_PARSER_PATH` environment variable, which should contain the path to the `universal-pddl-parser` repository.

 #### <a name="fd-compilation"></a>Fast Downward Compilation

 The Fast Downward version in this repository contains modifications to support temporal planning.
-However, the steps for compiling it are the same (see section "Compiling the planner" [here](http://www.fast-downward.org/ObtainingAndRunningFastDownward).
+However, the steps for compiling it are the same (see section "Compiling the planner" [here](http://www.fast-downward.org/ObtainingAndRunningFastDownward)).

 For example, in case you wanted to compile the 64-bit version you should run the following commands: